edineu/to-do-nets/README.md

-# to-do-nets
-FE Assignment

-FE Assignment
+# FE Assignment - to-do-nets App

-Build a new create-react-app project from scratch
+## Build a new create-react-app project from scratch

 You choose if you want to do the classic Todo-app, or something else.
 The functionality is up to you, but should at least contain:

 - CSS styling that resembles the styling on our site nets.dk/en/payments.
 Use Styled component for styling. (https://styled-components.com)

 - A login (just fake a login function with a promise) - it should ideally validate the input fields.

 - At least two more pages with routing for going back and forth between them.

 - Client-side state handling, where you get and set relevant values.
 You can either use a data storage library, roll your own solution, or use the bare minimum.

 • A custom hook.
 It could be something with data fetching, scroll restoration, or whatever you like.

 It would be nice with a couple of notes about how you approached the problem (bottom-up or top-down, and so on).

 It should be timeboxed to about 3 - 4 hours, so don't go crazy, but simply be ready to explain your approach to anything you did not complete.
 Push the repo to GitHub and send me the link